Privacy Policy

 How This Information is Shared

-We do not disclose personal information that we collect or you provide as described in this privacy policy, unless with your consent or required by valid service of process or court order.
+We do not disclose personal information that we collect or you provide as described in this privacy policy, unless with your consent or required by valid service of process or court order, except as follows:

 Data Security